Ryzen 5 5600X vs Ryzen 7 9700X

 So, is Ryzen 7 9700X better than Ryzen 5 5600X?

 Yes.
-Ryzen 7 9700X is the better overall CPU here.
-You are getting a 22.9% average FPS lead across 50 shared CPU game tests in our data, 70% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 7 9700X is the better all-around CPU here.
+It gives you a 22.9% average FPS lead across 50 shared CPU game tests in our data, 70% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 7 9700X is the better pick here.
+If gaming is the priority, Ryzen 7 9700X is the better pick.
 According to our tests, it delivers 22.9% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 9700X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 9700X is the stronger fit.
 You are getting 70% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 9700X is the smarter buy today.
-Ryzen 7 9700X is 20.1% more expensive on MSRP at $359 MSRP versus $299 MSRP, and it gives you a 22.9% average FPS lead across 50 shared CPU game tests in our data.
-It is also 41.6% better value on MSRP (103.5 vs 73.1 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 9700X is the better buy right now.
+Ryzen 7 9700X comes in 20.1% more expensive on MSRP at $359 MSRP versus $299 MSRP, and it still gives you a 22.9% average FPS lead across 50 shared CPU game tests in our data.
+It is also 41.6% better value on MSRP (103.5 vs 73.1 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 5 5600X can still make sense as a platform-matched option because it avoids a motherboard and RAM swap.

 Which one is more future-proof for 2026 and beyond?